realkemon/home/pages/tut_part1.md

   <td><img src="https://raw.githubusercontent.com/realkemon/home/master/pages/tut_part1/map_vis.png"></td>
  </tr>
  <tr>
-  <td colspan="2"><i>This is a direct comparison of Würzburg Radar with its (BSP) leaves visualised by the portal view plugin in Radiant.</i></td>
+  <td colspan="2"><i>This is a direct comparison of Würzburg Radar with its (BSP) leaves visualised by the portal view plugin in NetRadiant.</i></td>
  </tr>
 </table>

-During a `-vis` compile, your map automatically gets split up into several uniform cubes.
-Those cubes are separated from each other by the colourful planes that you can see in the comparison images above.
-To have the correct terminology, let's refer to the cubes as **"(BSP) leaves"** and to the colourful planes as **"portals"**.
+In the test scenario below you can see that the portals divide our map up into 4 (BSP) leaves.
+The map includes a structural wall (in orange/G5:L5) and detail brushes (in red).
+The structural wall is perfectly aligned with the default portals as we can see in the 2D workspace.
-Because our entire map is split up into those (BSP) leaves, the player is in one of them at all times.
-From the current (BSP leaf, the engine then creates a list of all other (BSP) leaves to which it can draw a direct line of sight.
-It then renders everything that is within those (BSP) leaves, whether the player can see it or not.
+Below that, we have the same scenario as simplified grid images (top-down) and in-game shots.
+These show that if the player is inside (BSP) leaf A6:F11, all detail is being rendered.
+However, as soon as the player moves over to (BSP) leaf G6:L11, the contents of G0:L4 aren't rendered anymore. **This is because the structural wall prevents the engine from drawing a direct line of sight in-between those two (BSP) leaves.**

 <table>
  <tr>